< Previous Next >

 very low intertidal to subtidal California to Alaska size to 22mm

 This species is infrequently found intertidally in the Northwest.
 It is variable in color with spots and streaks of color.
 The longest bristles may be a third the length of the entire chiton.
 The bristles are branched with a single row of thin hairs set in a groove.
 The thin hairs are often curled.
+The plates have distinctive sculpture.

 Home > Northwest Shells & Marine Life > PNW Shells & Marine Life Photos > Chitons > Chitons - Mopaliidae